akbarnes/dupver/README.md

 [Binary releases](https://github.com/akbarnes/dupver/releases) are provided for MacOS/Linux/Windows.
 Copy them somewhere in your path.
 To build from source run `go build` or `go install`.

 ## TODO
-- [ ] check that branch cannot be called head
+- [ ] check that branch cannot be called head. this check may not be needed anymore
+- [ ] fix writing head from outside of wd

 ## Usage